 - the company purchases the shares.

 There are many other options open to resolve shareholder disputes and Tollers can provide tailored advice that best suits your objectives and circumstances.
-Should you require further information or assistance then please contact us on 01604 258558 or complete the contact form below.
+Should you require further information or assistance then please get in touch, or call us on 01604 258558 or complete the contact form below.